 How ketogenic came into existence?

-With the increase of the sophistication of the nutritional research, we have much more data and many more studies which actually clarifies that fat is not that bad.
+With the increase in the sophistication of nutritional research, we have much more data and many more studies which actually clarify that fat is not that bad.
 In fact, as per the 2015 US Dietary Guidelines, they removed any limit on fat.

 What is involved in the Ketogenic diet?

 What happens is, when you are not consuming carbs, your insulin won’t be sparked.
-In this diet, you will even have to eat more proteins also the fibers so as to catch up on the fiber loss from fruits and other carbohydrates.
-It’s far more conducive to a state where you will experience a drop in calories and being a caloric deficit and hence reduce weight.
+In this diet, you will even have to eat more proteins also fiber so as to catch up on the fiber loss from fruits and other carbohydrates.
+It’s far more conducive to a state where you will experience a drop in calories and a caloric deficit and hence reduce weight.